Condition Analysis

 Contributing Factors

-The NW-facing aspect receives minimal direct sunlight in April, removing the most effective natural drying mechanism and leaving the crag reliant on wind alone.
+The NW-facing aspect receives negligible direct sun, removing the most effective drying mechanism and leaving the crag reliant on wind alone.

 Recommendations